Sultan Kösen: Biography

+From 2002 to 2003, Kösen briefly played for Turkish basketball club Galatasaray S.K.

 Starting in 2010, Kösen received Gamma Knife treatment for his pituitary tumour at the University of Virginia Medical School and was provided with medication to control his excessive levels of growth hormone.
 It was confirmed in March 2012 that the treatment was effective in halting Kösen's growth.

-In October 2013, Kösen married Syrian-born Merve Dibo, who is ten years younger than him.
-In an interview, he said that his biggest problem with his wife is communication, as he spoke Turkish but his wife spoke only Arabic.
+In October 2013, Kösen married Syrian-born Merve Dibo.
+In an interview, he said that his biggest problem with his wife is communication.
+He speaks Turkish but his wife speaks only Arabic.
 The pair divorced in 2021 citing the language barrier as one of the key problems.
-Kösen hopes to marry another woman someday.

-On 13 November 2014, as part of Guinness World Records Day, Kösen met, for the first time, the world's shortest man ever, Chandra Bahadur Dangi (54.6 cm, at an event in London.
+On 13 November 2014, as part of Guinness World Records Day, Kösen met, for the first time, the world's shortest man ever recorded, Chandra Bahadur Dangi (54.6 cm, at an event in London.
+The difference between their heights was 196.4 cm (6 ft 5.32 in).

 In 2014, Kösen joined the Magic Circus of Samoa and participated in various shows around the world.

-Kösen turned 40 years old on 10 December 2022.
-He celebrated his birthday a few days early by visiting the Ripley's Believe It or Not! museum in Orlando, Florida, United States, and posing next to a life-sized statue of Robert Wadlow, the tallest man ever, at 272 cm (8 ft 11.1 in).
+In 2022, he celebrated his 40th birthday by visiting the Ripley's Believe It or Not! museum in Orlando, Florida, United States, and posing next to a life-sized statue of Robert Wadlow, the tallest man ever recorded, at 272 cm (8 ft 11.1 in).